Valorant Masters Tokyo 2023

-The 2023 Valorant Champions Tour: Tokyo Masters, also known as Valorant Masters Tokyo 2023, was an international esports tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour (VCT) 2023 competitive season.
+Valorant Masters Tokyo 2023 was an international esports tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour (VCT) 2023 competitive season.
 Although officially named Masters Tokyo, the tournament ran from June 11–25, 2023 in Chiba, Japan, instead of Tokyo.

 For the 2023 season, this is the only Masters tournament to be played in the international leagues.

 Fnatic have defeated Evil Geniuses via 3–0, in the best-of-5 Grand Final, to become the champions of the tournament.

 Participating teams

 With the introduction of the international leagues, the season is divided into three leagues: Americas, Pacific, and the EMEA.
 The winning region of the VCT//LOCK IN 2023 earned an extra berth for their respective region to qualify for the tournament, with Fnatic winning the said tournament, hence they are given 4 slots for their region for this tournament.
 While the champions of the Americas and Pacific are given one direct slot each to start in the Upper Quarterfinals.
 China, although Valorant not officially released yet, is given 2 special spots to participate via third-party's competition.